Stord IL

-Stord Idrettslag is a sports club located in Stord, Norway.
+Stord Idrettslag is a sports club located in Stord Municipality, Norway.
 The club was founded as Stord Turn og idrettslag (Stord T&IL) on 30 March 1914, and today it has sections for athletics, basketball, gymnastics, handball, football, orienteering, volleyball, skiing, speed skating and swimming.
 The club formerly had a section for wrestling.

 History

 The club was founded on 30 March 1914 as Stord Turn og idrettslag.
 In 2001, this name was changed to the current name, Stord Idrettslag.

 Football

 History

 The men's football team currently plays in 3. divisjon, the fourth tier of the Norwegian football league system.
 They played in the second tier for two consecutive seasons in 1989 and 1990.

 Stord/Moster and Stord Sunnhordland FK (2002–2006)

 In 2002, Stord's senior team merged with Moster IL and created Stord/Moster.
 The goal for the merger was to create a new elite team which could have wider support inn the Sunnhordland region.
 Stord/Moster won the 2003 3. divisjon, but lost to Norheimsund IL in the playoff to the 2. divisjon.

 In 2006, the club got new owners and changed its name from Stord/Moster to Stord Sunnhordland on 15 March 2006.
 In December 2006, it was decided to discontinue the club.
 Its spot in the league system and its squad was transferred back to Stord IL.
 The chairman of the new limited company Sunnhordland Toppfotball, which now supported the club, said that Stord Sunnhordland had "been a club without soul".